Grid ref: TQ 551 928 (click for o/s map)

 Mouse over links for pictures; click for detail page.

-Duck Wood to the south is another ancient woodland.
-It has ten ponds, some open and surrounded by vegetation, others shady and overhung by shrubs and trees.
+Duck Wood nearby is an ancient woodland with ten ponds, some open and surrounded by vegetation, others shady and overhung by shrubs and trees.
 Unusual aquatic plants such as starwort can found here.
-It has carpets of bluebells in spring, and many other wild flowers including ancient woodland specialists: wood anemones, wood violets and others
+It has carpets of bluebells in spring, and many other wild flowers including wood anemones and wood violets.

-Off Settle Road in the north of Harold Hill, Romford.
+Off Settle Road in the north of Harold Hill.
 Turn off the A12 on to Gooshays Drive east of Gallows Corner, then turn right at the roundabout on to Dagnam Park Drive.
 Settle Road turns off on the left.
+SatNav: RM3 9XR.

 Bus services from Romford run along Dagnam Park Drive.